New HIV cases in Aotearoa lowest since the late 1990s

 Together with our communities, we must continue the mahi, as inaction could reverse these trends!

 To learn more about HIV prevention among MSM, we have partnered with the University of Auckland and other agencies in an ambitious research project SPOTS: Sex and Prevention Of Transmission Study.
+The SPOTS survey has now closed, but results are expected to come out in February 2023.

-The study, running until 19th June and; consists of two main components:
+The study consists of two main components:

 1.)
 An online survey about safe sex, and;